New year, new gear, right?

 Cumberland Float Tube

-If we’re completely transparent, I’m not a huge fan of float tubes.
-However, I have fished this one—and I loved it.
+If I’m being completely transparent, I’m not a huge fan of float tubes.
+However, I have fished this one—and I actually like it a lot.
 The Cumberland Float Tube is a sturdy piece of equipment, it comes with a PVC bottom and raised seat (love) to keep you high and “dry”.
 The tube offers plenty of storage to go with it’s double rod holders.
 As far as floats are concerned, if you’re looking for something built to last in an affordable price range this model from Cumberland cannot be beat.

 Anglatech Fly Fishing Backpack With Hydration Bladder